Tonewoods Explained!

 Mahogany

-Mahogany is still mainly used for back and sides.
-It is the most commonly used hardwood because it's relatively economical, durable, attractive, easy to work with and resonant.
+Mahogany is still mainly used for sides and backs.
+It is the most widely used hardwood because it is relatively economical, durable, attractive, easy to work with and resonant.
 Mahogany became popular in guitars because it is attractive and cheaper to get than rosewood.
-Whereas the high-end Martin D28 would have rosewood back and sides, the lower-end D18 used mahogany.
+While the high-end Martin D28 would have rosewood back and sides, the ‘low-end’ D18 used mahogany.
+Mahogany gives the guitar more of a Parlorkind of sound.
+It's twangier, but not as round.
+It doesn't sound as grand either, but does contain a distinct character.
+This character is present on most acoustic guitar sounds from early Beatles recordings, because they used Gibsons with mahogany construction.
+The leftmost guitar in the picture above is a full mahogany guitar and a highly sought-after model!
+The ‘middle’ guitar, the Gibson J45 Vintage, also rocks a mahogany body.

 Rosewood